-Hyderabad Police arrests Bhim Army Chief Chandrashekhar Azad
+Hyderabad Police detains Bhim Army Chief Chandrashekhar Azad

-Hyderabad, Jan 26: Bhim Army chief Chandrashekhar Azad was arrested in Hyderabad ahead of a planned protest against the Citizenship Amendment Act and the National Register of Citizens on Sunday.
+Hyderabad, Jan 26: Bhim Army chief Chandrashekhar Azad was detained in Hyderabad ahead of his participation in a protest against CAA and NRC

 On the occasion of Republic Day, the Students' Union had organized a protest program against the amended Citizenship Act, National Population Register (NPR) and National Register of Citizens (NRC).